RyotaUshio/obsidian-pdf-plus/vault/Obsidian PDF++/External PDF files.md

 It looks as if a normal PDF file located in your vault, and various PDF-related features work the same - you can copy a link to a text selection, [[Embedding rectangular selections|embed a rectangular selection]], [[Backlink highlighting - Basics|highlight backlinks]], and so on.

+### Create dummy files from the command

+PDF++ offers an alternative way to create dummy PDF files: the **PDF++: Create dummy file for external PDF** command.

 ## Importing external PDFs

-However, there is one thing you cannot do for external PDF files: editing/modification; external PDFs are read-only in some sense.
+There is one thing you cannot do for external PDF files: editing/modification; external PDFs are read-only in some sense.
 Moreover, the loading speed might also be an issue if the PDF is fetched from the Internet.

 To resolve these problems, you can "import" an external PDF file into your vault.